AirshipCMS/Docs/Introduction-to-Airship.md

 [Airship Layouts & Templates](https://airshipcms.io/documentation/view/using-layouts-templates) allow developers to create classically-rendered websites, blogs, and ecommerce sites that follow a conventional architecture and layout structure.

 ## Airship API
-[Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) allows developers to extend the functionality of websites and web applications futher by allowing developers to create their own custom frontend solutions and connect to the Airship database.
-Airship API allows developers to combine classically rendered content with client-side rendered components to create fast-loading and robust user experiences.
+[Airship API](https://airshipcms.io/documentation/view/introduction-to-airship-api) allows developers to extend the functionality of websites and web applications with custom frontend components and applications connected to the Airship database.
+Classically-rendered content can be served alongside dynamically-rendered components to provide fast-loading and robust user experiences.

+---

+## From the Creators
+We built Airship because we wanted a better workflow for building rich, dynamic user-experiences.
+We also _tested our product_ by building components of this website _on our own product_.
-Example: The Airship CMS Admin Portal is an entirely client-side application that interacts with the Airship API to allows you to manage pages and collections on an Airship site.
-If you wanted to, you could use the Airship API to create your own custom version of the Admin Portal.
+- The Airship CMS Admin Portal is an Angular 1 Application that pulls content from the Airship database to allow you to manage pages and collections on your Airship site.

-Another Example: The Airship Developer Portal is another example of an entirely client-side application hosted on an Airship site.
-The client-side application utilizes just the Airship API to allow users to sign up and create subscriptions.
-If you wanted to, you could use the Airship API to create your own custom subscription service signup portal!
+- The Airship Developer Portal an Angular 4 application hosted on a normal instance of an Airship site.
+This app allow users to sign up for a user account and manage subscriptions to a digital product.
+- The Airship Documentation section of this site uses a classically rendered template for the initial load of a page, then switches to a dynamically-rendered single-page application once you click on a different page in the documentation.
+The result is a _fast initial load, and instant loading of subsequent pages without a page refresh_.

 ---